nakamurau1/code-to-clipboard/README.md

 # Code to Clipboard

-Code to Clipboard is a Visual Studio Code extension that allows you to easily copy code from your workspace to the clipboard for sharing with others or for use in other applications.
+Code to Clipboard is a Visual Studio Code extension designed to make it easy to share code with AI systems like ChatGPT and Claude3.
+It allows you to quickly copy code from your workspace to the clipboard in a format that provides context and clarity to the AI models.

 ## Features